View full guide »

 d.
 Industrial design

-Industrial designs are also enforced via an action for infringement in a manner similar to that set out for copyrights, trademarks and patents.
+Industrial designs are also enforced via an action or application for infringement before the Federal or provincial courts in a manner similar to that set out for copyrights, trademarks and patents.
 With respect to industrial designs, infringement can apply only to elements of design - there is no protection for purely functional elements that may have been taken by a competitor.

 A successful plaintiff may obtain an injunction and damages for infringement.